Fmukanda/airbnb-clone-project/README.md

 ## Backend Project
 > ### Overview
-The project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
+This project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
 It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security.
 > ### Project Goal
-To build a scalable web application that is designed to clone the robust booking platform of Airbnb.
+To build a scalable web application (using Django, PostgreSQL, and GraphQL) that is designed to clone the robust booking platform of Airbnb.
-> ### Tech Stack
- - Django
- - MySQL
- - GraphQL
- - Docker
- - GitHub Actions
 > ### Team Roles
   |        Role             |          Responsibilities                                                 |
   |:------------------      | :-------------------------------------------------------------------------|
   |Project Manager          | Oversees timeline, coordinates team, manages deliverables                 |